Foso/Cabret-Log/Readme.md

 #### Multiplatform (Common, JS, Native)

-You can add dependency to the required module right to the common source set:
+You can add dependency to the right to the common source set:
 ```gradle
 commonMain {
     dependencies {